jeretc/ai-field-guide/README.md

 ## What it covers

-- **Core Concepts** — What an LLM actually is, what a model is, open source vs closed, APIs explained simply
+- **Core Concepts.** What an LLM actually is, what a model is, open source vs closed, APIs explained simply
-- **How It Works** — A plain English walkthrough of what happens between pressing Send and getting a response
+- **How It Works.** A plain English walkthrough of what happens between pressing Send and getting a response
-- **Start Here** — Goal-based recommendations for beginners (just want to chat, generate images, run privately, etc.)
+- **Start Here.** Goal-based recommendations for beginners (just want to chat, generate images, run privately, etc.)
-- **Terminology Decoder** — 16 terms you will encounter, decoded without the technical noise
+- **Terminology Decoder.** 16 terms you will encounter, decoded without the technical noise
-- **Model Reference Table** — 58 AI models across 9 categories, filterable, with access and availability info
+- **Model Reference Table.** 58 AI models across 9 categories, filterable, with access and availability info
-- **The Honest Takeaway** — What actually matters once you cut through all the hype
+- **The Honest Takeaway.** What actually matters once you cut through all the hype

 ---